Skip to main content

 Tokenization & Token Embedding

-The fundamental problem in NLP is encoding text, a string datatype, into a meaningful numerical representation; it is awfully hard to do math on words.
-One approach to the problem is to give every sub-part of the vocabulary, say a word, a unique integer.
-That way, any sequence of words can be turned into a vector of integers and we can easily do math on vectors; think back to physics or math doing the dot product on collections of numbers that have direction.
-This process creates a look-up table called a tokenizer because it translates tokens (strings of words, letters, or characters) to integers.
+The fundamental problem in NLP is encoding text, a string datatype, into a meaningful numerical representation; it is extremely challenging to perform mathematical operations on words.
+One approach to the problem is to assign every subpart of the vocabulary, say, a word, a unique integer.
+That way, any sequence of words can be turned into a vector of integers, and we can easily do the math on vectors; think back to physics or math, where we compute the dot product on collections of numbers that have an associated direction.
+This process creates a lookup table, called a tokenizer, that translates tokens (strings of words, letters, or characters) to integers.

 Vectors - A Simplified Review

 To understand how AI/Machine Learning can be used to predict structure and function, we need to know about vectors and their use in physics and mathematics, particularly in matrices.
 Most students likely need a refresher.
-Click the link below for a guided view that will allow you to get a better understanding of the rest of the material in this section.
+Click the link below for a guided view that will allow you to better understand the rest of the material in this section.

 The Review!